-(This post was updated July 21, 2018 to correct information on creating forum specific moderators.
-Also clarified permissions for Newly Registered Users.)
+(This post was updated September 21, 2019 to correct information on global moderators.)

 After setting up a basic forum and installing a style and logo, the next thing to think about is what groups your forum needs.
 If your forum is designed to be open to everyone, this may not be much of a concern.

 phpBB has an awesome group and permissions system.
 While it is awesomely powerful, it is also more than a bit obscure.
 In general permissions are oriented around groups.
 Permissions can also be oriented around individual users.
 It’s always better to use groups for managing all users, as it makes managing forums simpler in the long run.

 phpBB comes with standard groups that meet the needs of many administrators.
 You can find these predefined groups in the Administration Control Panel.
 ACP > Users and groups > Manage groups.
 The standard groups include:

 - Bots (i.e. robots, usually search engine agents)

 - Newly registered users

 There are permissions that can be fine-tuned for each of these groups, but the default permissions are a good place to start.
 In addition you can assign group forum permissions.
 For example, you could not show any forums to guests (the public) if you want your forum to be “members only”.

 You would think that individuals in the administrators group can do anything, but that’s not true.
 Only founders have complete control of the board, which means people you trust with the founder role have to be explicitly given this status.
 ACP > Users and groups > Manage users.
 Select the user and look for an option to make the user a founder.

 There’s another quirk about administrators: they don’t necessarily have forum permissions.
 This can happen if later you set up new forums without copying permissions from another forum.
 However, since they are administrators they usually have the ability to give themselves these forum permissions, but the procedures for doing so are a bit obscure.